getfem/getfem/doc/sphinx/source/matlab/examples.rst

   >> mf = gf_mesh_fem(m,1); % create a mesh_fem of for a field of dimension 1 (i.e. a scalar field)
   >> gf_mesh_fem_set(mf,'fem',gf_fem('FEM_QK(2,2)'));

-The first instruction builds a new |mlab_mf| object, the second argument specifies that this object will be used to interpolate scalar fields (since the unknown is a scalar field).
+The first instruction builds a new |mf| object, the second argument specifies that this object will be used to interpolate scalar fields (since the unknown is a scalar field).
 The second instruction assigns the :math:`Q^2` FEM to every convex (each basis function is a polynomial of degree 4, remember that